-The Ingleside Community Reference Group will ensure two-way communication about Ingleside precinct planning with NSW Planning & Environment, Council and landowners, interested groups and the broader community.
+The Ingleside Community Reference Group ensures two-way communication about the Ingleside precinct planning process with the NSW Department of Planning & Environment, Council, landowners, interested groups and the broader community.

 - give members an equal opportunity to contribute and be involved in discussions,

-- act as a means through which NSW Planning and Environment and Council can put forward items where consultation is required,
+- act as a means through which the NSW Department of Planning and Environment and Council can put forward items where consultation is required,

 - be a way of identifying innovative ideas for planning in Ingleside.

 The Community Reference Group is not a decision making body but its views will help inform decisions by the Ingleside Project Team.